danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 The `heroDe` in the previous test is a `DebugElement` that represents the hero `<div>`.

-It has Angular properties and methods that abstract interaction with the native element.
+It has Engular properties and methods that abstract interaction with the native element.
 This test calls the `DebugElement.triggerEventHandler` with the "click" event name.
 The "click" event binding responds by calling `DashboardHeroComponent.click()`.

-The Angular `DebugElement.triggerEventHandler` can raise *any data-bound event* by its *event name*.
+The Engular `DebugElement.triggerEventHandler` can raise *any data-bound event* by its *event name*.
 The second parameter is the event object passed to the handler.

 The test triggered a "click" event.